-- LINUX is a registered trademark of Linus Torvalds in the United States and other countries. - ♦ Red Hat is a registered trademark of Red Hat Software, Inc. - Windows is a trademark or registered trademark of Microsoft Corporation in the United States and other countries. - Mac is a trademark of Apple Computer, Inc., registered in the U.S. and other countries. - ◆ Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the U.S. and other countries. - Other logos and product and service names contained in this document are the property of their respective owners.
+- LINUX is a registered trademark of Linus Torvalds in the United States and other countries. - Red Hat is a registered trademark of Red Hat Software, Inc. - Windows is a trademark or registered trademark of Microsoft Corporation in the United States and other countries. - Mac is a trademark of Apple Computer, Inc., registered in the U.S. and other countries. - Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Other names may be trademarks of their respective owners. - Other logos and product and service names contained in this document are the property of their respective owners.